opentox/loael-paper/loael.md

 chemical compounds, their physico-chemical properties, and biological or toxic effects.
 It depicts closely related (similar) compounds in 3D space and can be used with different kinds of features.
-We have investigated structural as well as physico-chemical properties and concluded that both datasets are very similar, both in terms of chemical structures and physico-chemical properties.
+We have investigated structural as well as physico-chemical properties and concluded that both databases are very similar, both in terms of chemical structures and physico-chemical properties.

-The only statistically significant difference between both datasets, is that the Nestlé database contains more small compounds (61 structures with less than 11 atoms) than the FSVO-database (19 small structures, p-value 3.7E-7).
+The only statistically significant difference between both databases, is that the Nestlé database contains more small compounds (61 structures with less than 11 atoms) than the FSVO-database (19 small structures, p-value 3.7E-7).